THE WEEKS’ “BOTTLE ROCKET” PREMIERES TODAY

 “Together they are a force…The Weeks know how to write, and play, and make music for their generation of midnight riders.” —Best New Bands

-Rising Nashville-via-Mississippi band The Weeks will tour the U.S. this spring to celebrate the release of their much-anticipated new album, Easy.
-Dates kick off April 4 at New York’s Bowery Ballroom with further shows in Washington, D.C., Philadelphia, Nashville, Austin, Los Angeles, San Francisco, Seattle and more.
+Following their recent dates with Kings of Leon, The Weeks will kick off a nationwide tour this spring, starting April 4 at New York’s Bowery Ballroom with further shows in Washington, D.C., Philadelphia, Nashville, Austin, Los Angeles, San Francisco, Seattle and more.

 Of the record, frontman Cyle Barnes says, “We called it Easy because every time I make music with these guys, it’s easy.
 It feels good.
 But the other side of it is there’s nothing easy about being in a band.
 There’s nothing easy about staying together for ten years and still wanting to make music.
 We have the hardest and easiest job on the planet.
 But it works for us.”